CptPirx/detaviz/README.md

 [web_app]: web_app.png

-In the top left section two model parameters can be chosen:
+In the top left section model parameters can be chosen:
 * Model window size - describes how many previous samples the model takes into account to predict the class of the next sample
 * Model dimensionality - describes how many dimensions the input data has.
 Original data in the AURSAD dataset contains 125 dimensions, any number below that is achieved by applying PCA dimensionality reduction method.
+* Screwdriver data only - only the screwdriver's sensors data will be used
+* Binary data - binary labels will be used (normal and anomaly)

 The app then proceeds to find the best model with such parameters from those available under the anomaly_simulation/Zoo/Results/runs directory.

 The dropdown box and slider below the model controls provide the means to manipulate the parameters of the sliding window averages with the aim of creating the most accurate system response.
+The threshold box changes the decision threshold value.
+The system calculates the mean label value in each window, and then applies that threshold to it.
+If the value exceed the threshold, the sample on which the window is centered is assigned an anomaly label, otherwise it gets a normal label.

 The figures are described as follows:
 * The four figures below show the results of applying these methods on the raw model predictions output.